 Both of these concerns are red flags that should be noted when considering placing your loved one in this home.
 This facility serves a more significant segment of the senior population.
 It has 304 beds that qualify for Medicare and Medicaid payments.
 The size of homes and problems experienced are usually proportional, and smaller homes tend to provide better care.

 Rockford, Illinois 61103

 Administrator- Anthony Valentino

-Rock River has earned the designation of special focus facility by U.S. News & World Report due to its history of neglect and abuse.
-Its overall rating of two stars is the result of numerous health inspection deficiencies, an inadequate staff level, inability to keep the environment free of fall hazards, failure to provide adequate nutrition and inattention to hygienic matters.
-These concerns have resulted in multiple cases of nursing home abuse and Rock River Health Care has been received fines in the amount of nearly $190,000 over the last three years.
+Rock River has earned the designation of a particular focus facility by U.S. News & World Report due to its history of home neglect and abuse.
+The overall rating of two stars is the result of numerous health inspection deficiencies, an inadequate staff level, inability to keep the environment free of fall hazards, failure to provide adequate nutrition, and inattention to hygienic matters.
+These concerns have resulted in multiple cases of elder home abuse, and Rock River Health Care has been received fines of nearly $190,000 over the last three years.

 1660 South Mulford Road